 What is neutropenia?

-There are many types of white blood cells.
+There are many types of white blood cells in your body.
 Each type has a certain role.
-But their main job is to fight infection.
+The main function of white blood cells is to fight infection.
 Neutropenia is a condition in which a person has very low amounts of a type of white blood cell called a neutrophil.
 White blood cells attack harmful bacteria, viruses, and fungi.
 So having neutropenia increases the risk of infections.

 Who is at risk?

-Neutropenia is often seen in people getting chemotherapy or radiation.
-These treatments can sometimes weaken the immune system by causing myelosuppression, the slowing down of normal production of blood cells.
+Neutropenia is often seen in people getting cancer treatments, such as chemotherapy or radiation.
+These treatments often weaken the immune system by causing myelosuppression, which is the slowing down of the normal production of blood cells.

 The degree of neutropenia depends on the cancer treatment used.
-It also depends on the disease, the stage of the cancer, and where it is located.
-Also at high risk are those stem cell transplants who high doses of chemotherapy, sometimes with total body irradiation.
+It also depends on the specific disease, the stage of the cancer, and where it is located.
+Also at high risk are people who had stem cell transplants and get high doses of chemotherapy, sometimes with total body radiation.

 Neutropenic effects can build up over time as treatment goes on.
 If you have round after round of chemotherapy, you are at risk.
 If you start treatment with an already weak immune system, you're also at risk.
-Being older and poor nutritional status are other contributing risk factors.
+Being older and having poor nutrition are other risk factors.

 If you are at high risk for infection with neutropenia, your healthcare providers may give you medicine to help prevent an infection before it actually develops.
 Bacterial infections are most common.
 Antibiotics that cover a broad range of bacteria are often used as a preventive treatment.
 Healthcare providers may call this type of preventive treatment a prophylactic treatment.

 The overuse of antibiotics causing resistant strains of bacteria is concerning.
 But the consequences of not using them are of greater concern.
 Infections can cause a delay in chemotherapy or radiation treatment.
-This may negatively affect the long-term effectiveness of these treatments.
+This may impair the long-term effectiveness of these treatments.

-If you're getting a transplant or are going to be neutropenic for a long time, you may also be given prophylactic medicine to help prevent infection with a fungus or virus.
+If you're getting a transplant or are going to be neutropenic for a long time, you may also be given prophylactic medicine to help prevent infection from a fungus or virus.
 Your healthcare provider may also give you medicines called white blood cell growth factors.
 These help the body make more white blood cells.

 People with neutropenia may have many different symptoms.
 But the first and most common one is fever.
-A fever needs immediate medical care because septic shock can happen.
-This is a potentially serious and deadly condition in which bacteria quickly spread in the blood.
+A fever needs immediate care because a serious condition called septic shock can occur.
+Septic shock is a potentially serious and deadly condition in which bacteria quickly spread in the blood.

 You may be told to check your temperature twice daily and report any temperature of 100.5°F (38.1°C) or higher to your healthcare provider right away.